My Elderly Aunt regrets the current disuse by ordinary mortals, namely us, of proverbs in everyday language.

 Familiarity breeds contempt, and we’re all familiar with our government.

-Other proverbs have more obvious meanings such as, Blood is Thicker Than Water.
-You wonder who was thick enough to spread this around, as if he’d said something really intelligent.
+Other proverbs have more obvious meanings such as, Blood is Thicker Than Water, making you wonder who was thick enough to spread this around, as if he’d said something really intelligent.

 Besides, thick water would necessitate bigger faucets, make running a tub a lengthy process, and negate compliments like ‘You’re a long, cool drink of water.’
 What, are you calling me thick?